sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 ---
 Tictactoe is probably one of the easiest and earliest games played by humans.
 Its easy to design a strategy that is _unbeatable_.
 But, does a better strategy exist ?

->This post intentionally avoids using **only** ''reinforcement learning'' terminology, in order to cater to a broader audience.

 > _Prerequisites_: python, recursion, numpy, high-school maths

 ### Tictactoe: Objective and Design